 Even private mortgage loans are not exempt from federal consumer protection requirements in many structures.
 Buyers acquiring notes assume the compliance posture of the prior servicer — undocumented practices become the buyer’s liability.
 J.D.
 Power’s 2025 servicer satisfaction score hit an all-time low of 596/1,000, largely driven by documentation and communication failures.
 Buyers screen for exactly these patterns.

-Verdict: Compliance documentation isn’t a regulatory checkbox — it’s a valuation input.
+Verdict: Compliance documentation is not a regulatory checkbox — it is a valuation input.
 Buyers discount notes with unknown compliance histories.
-For a deeper look at how documentation affects exit value, read Seller-Financed Note Exits: Optimizing Value Through Expert Servicing.

 7. Performing vs. Non-Performing Classification Clarity

-MBA data puts the annual servicing cost of a performing loan at $176 versus $1,573 for a non-performing loan — a 794% difference.
-Buyers price that spread into every offer.
-A professionally serviced note arrives with clear classification, payment status, and if non-performing, a documented workout history that tells buyers exactly what they’re acquiring.
+MBA servicing data shows non-performing loans cost multiples more per year to service than performing loans — buyers price that spread into every offer.
+A professionally serviced note arrives with clear classification, payment status, and if non-performing, a documented workout history that tells buyers exactly what they are acquiring.

 Verdict: Buyers acquiring non-performing notes without a documented workout history are flying blind on cost exposure.
 Professionally serviced notes — performing or not — tell a complete story.
-If you’re weighing whether to exit now or hold, Should You Cash Out Your Seller-Financed Note? walks through the tradeoffs directly.
+If you are weighing whether to exit now or hold, 3 Strategies to Free Up Capital and Fund New Loans walks through the tradeoffs directly.

 Why Does This Matter for Note Holders Considering an Exit?